PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

     }
 \end{lstlisting} \

-*Theories* on the other hand, are tests which use parameters.
+*Theories* on the other hand are tests which use parameters.
 This is used for test cases in which one might wish to test a function which has a binary result with several values without the need to write multiple tests for it.
 Theories are also suitable when testing frontend functionality using different browsers such as Firefox and Google Chrome [@xUnitIntro].
 Usage of a theory is shown in Listing 3.2.\